 When NASCAR auto racers step unharmed out of smashed cars, we see clear proof that it is possible to build cars with occupants’ safety as a foremost priority.
 While the ordinary car is not designed for racing, it has repeatedly been shown that auto manufacturers often take unnecessary risks with drivers’ and passengers’ lives by failing to build vehicles with sensible protective features.
 If you or a loved one has been a victim of a defective automobile part, contact Lowe Eklund Wakefield product liability attorneys in Cleveland, OH.
 Our expertise in defective automobile parts may be able to get you the compensation you deserve.

-The Ohio auto defect product liability attorneys of Lowe Eklund Wakefield take on big auto manufacturers on behalf of people whose lives have been deeply affected by catastrophic injuries as a result of auto defects.
+The attorneys of Lowe Eklund Wakefield take on big auto manufacturers on behalf of people whose lives have been deeply affected by catastrophic injuries as a result of auto defects.
 Often, defective auto design or malfunctioning parts are determined to have played a key role in the injury of a driver or passenger.
-Our law firm vigorously represents victims in auto defect cases.
+Our product liability law firm vigorously represents victims in auto defect cases.

 Safety Before Profits

 Cutting corners in order to streamline assembly or enhance profits at the expense of people’s health and well-being is not acceptable or justifiable, in our view.
 We have seen up close the loss and devastation occasioned by that type of corner-cutting.

 Auto defects that have been proven to have contributed to or caused serious injury to occupants of a vehicle include the following:

 Tire defects: According to the National Highway Traffic Safety Administration, tire blowouts cause more than 8,000 motor vehicle accidents in the U.S. each year.
 Tire blowouts and defective tires place not only passengers and occupants at risk, but also create serious peril for other motorists, pedestrians, and bystanders.